Rourke Chartier

-Rourke Chartier (born April 3, 1996) is a Canadian professional ice hockey player who is currently playing with HC CSKA Moscow in the Kontinental Hockey League (KHL).
-He has previously played for Ottawa Senators and San Jose Sharks of the National Hockey League (NHL) and Kunlun Red Star of the KHL.
+Rourke Chartier (born April 3, 1996) is a Canadian professional ice hockey player.
+He plays centre with Dresdner Eislöwen of the Deutsche Eishockey Liga (DEL).
+He previously played for the Ottawa Senators and San Jose Sharks of the National Hockey League (NHL) and Kunlun Red Star and HC CSKA Moscow of the Kontinental Hockey League.
 Chartier was selected by the Sharks in the fifth round (149th overall) of the 2014 NHL entry draft.

 Early life

 Chartier was born in Saskatoon, Saskatchewan and played junior ice hockey with the Saskatoon Contacts.

 Playing career

 Amateur

 Chartier was selected by the Kelowna Rockets of the Western Hockey League (WHL) in the first round, 15th overall, of the 2011 WHL bantam draft.
 He made his major junior hockey debut in the 2012–13 season with Kelowna, scoring 13 goals and 17 assists for 30 points.
 The Rockets made the playoffs and advanced to the second round facing the Kamloops Blazers.
 The Blazers eliminated Kelowna in four games, with Chartier only appearing in three of the team's playoff games, going scoreless.
 In his second season with Kelowna in 2013–14, Chartier recorded 24 goals and 58 points in 72 games.
 The Rockets qualified for the playoffs and advanced to the Western Conference finals against the Portland Winterhawks.
 The Winterhawks eliminated the Rockets and Chartier added six goals and 12 points in 14 playoff games.

 During the 2014–15 season while playing with Kelowna, Chartier scored 48 goals and 82 points in 58 games, and was named to the WHL Western Conference First All-Star Team.
 He was further honoured when he was named the 2014–15 CHL Sportsman of the Year.
 The Rockets, led by Chartier, Leon Draisaitl and Nick Merkley, advanced to the WHL championship finals against the Brandon Wheat Kings.
 Chartier added 13 goals and 20 points in 16 playoff games.
 The Rockets won the Ed Chynoweth Cup as league champions and moved on to the 2015 Memorial Cup tournament, representing the WHL.
 Kelowna again advanced to the final, facing the Oshawa Generals of the Ontario Hockey League.
 They were defeated 2–1 in overtime, finishing second in the tournament.
 He was also awarded the WHL's Brad Hornung Trophy as the league's most sportsmanlike player.

 He returned to Kelowna for the 2015–16 season, but missed 19 games with an upper body injury.
 In 42 games with the Rockets, he tallied 25 goals and 46 points.
 Kelowna made the playoffs again and advanced to the Western Conference final against the Seattle Thunderbirds.
 The Thunderbirds eliminated the Rockets and Chartier added seven goals and 13 points in 18 playoff games.